Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 ![](/research/Images/Tableau_2020_Rank.jpg)

-Also, the Gartner Magic Quadrant for selected business intelligence 2020 update shows that  [Tableau](https://exceleratorbi.com.au/extract-numerical-data-points-from-an-image/) is placed on the top of the pool.
+Also, the Gartner Magic Quadrant for selected business intelligence 2020 update shows that the evolution of [Tableau](https://exceleratorbi.com.au/extract-numerical-data-points-from-an-image/) from 2015 to 2020 with an amazing progress and placed on the top of the pool with Microsoft power BI and other popular tools.

 ![](/research/Images/Tableau_Ranking.png)